Free things to do in London are everywhere, and that’s something many visitors don’t realise at first.

 A creative community space built from colourful shipping containers, filled with independent food stalls, small bars, pop-up shops, and local events.
 Even if you don’t spend a penny, it’s fun to wander, people-watch, and soak up the neighbourhood energy.

-Tip: Go in the early evening when the atmosphere starts buzzing, but before it gets too busy.
+Tip: Go in the early evening when the atmosphere starts buzzing.

 Leadenhall Market

 One of London’s most beautiful covered markets, tucked away in the City of London.
-With its Victorian architecture, painted ceilings, and cobbled walkways, Leadenhall feels more like a film set than a financial district shortcut.
-It’s also a famous Harry Potter filming location.
+With its Victorian architecture, painted ceilings, and cobbled walkways, Leadenhall feels more like a film set than a shortcut through the financial district.
+It’s also a famous Harry Potter filming location, which makes it even more fun to explore.

-Looking around is totally free, and it’s a lovely place to pause during a City walk — even outside lunch hours.
+Looking around is totally free, and it’s a lovely place to pause during a City walk.

 Columbia Road Flower Market